RogueRope/SurvivalGuide/volunteer.md

 #### We _need_ you to volunteer!

-Very simple, there's no-one employed, every participant, also the organizers pay for their ticket.
-We're in this boat together and we can make it conquer the seas or crash into a big ice cube.
+Very simple, there's no-one employed, every participant pays for their ticket.
+We're in this boat together and we can make it conquer the seas or make it crash into a big ice cube.
 It's really up to us.

 So we need you to lend a hand.
 You will be required to volunteer at least 1 time.
 Please take into account that most shifts don't require a lot of work.